ddan9/webchat/README.md

 Databases "encryption"

-It have pretty good capability with old browsers
+It have pretty good compability with old browsers

 A detailed description will come later